Learning Causally Disentangled Representations via the Principle of Independent Causal Mechanisms: Experimental Evaluation

 \section{Experimental Evaluation}

 In this section, we empirically evaluate the effectiveness of ICM-VAE.
-We consider a setting where the causal variables can be multi-dimensional and fix the dimension of each causal variable.
-We note that this does not invalidate our identifiability results since the result from \cite{pmlr-v108-khemakhem20a} can be trivially extended to the multivariate case.
-Further, the setting with multi-dimensional causal variables has been explored in previous work \cite{DBLP:conf/cvpr/YangLCSHW21, iCITRIS}.
-This assumption enables the representation to learn more specific codes to describe the factors of variation (i.e. x-position, y-position, etc.).
-Thus, larger representations are often more informative.
-We also note that our model assumes a component-wise correspondence between learned factors and ground-truth factors (i.e. trivial permutation).
-For full implementation details, see Appendix \ref{implementation}.
+We consider a setting where the causal variables can be multi-dimensional and fix the dimension of each causal variable, which has also been explored in previous work \cite{DBLP:conf/cvpr/YangLCSHW21,iCITRIS}.
+This assumption enables the representation to learn more informative and specific latent codes to describe the factors of variation (i.e. x-position, y-position, etc.).
+We run experiments on datasets with continuous factors, but discrete flows \cite{discrete_flows} can be used for discrete factors.
+Our results suggest a component-wise correspondence between the learned and true causal factors.

-\textbf{Datasets.} We demonstrate the performance of our framework on three datasets, each consisting of four real-valued causal variables.
+\paragraph{Datasets.} We show the performance of our framework on three datasets, each consisting of four real-valued causal variables.
 The Pendulum dataset \cite{DBLP:conf/cvpr/YangLCSHW21} consists of causal variables with causal graph (pendulum angle $\to$ shadow length, shadow position) and (light position $\to$ shadow length, shadow position).
 The Flow dataset \cite{DBLP:conf/cvpr/YangLCSHW21} consists of variables with causal graph (ball size $\to$ water height), (hole position $\to$ water flow), and (water height $\to$ water flow).
-We also show experiments on a much more complex 3D dataset of a robot arm interacting with colored buttons called CausalCircuit \cite{brehmer2022weakly}, which consists of variables with causal graph (robot arm $\to$ blue light intensity, green light intensity, and red light intensity), (blue light intensity $\to$ red light intensity), and (green light intensity $\to$ red light intensity).
+We also show experiments on a more complex 3D dataset of a robot arm interacting with colored buttons called CausalCircuit \cite{brehmer2022weakly}, which consists of variables with causal graph (robot arm $\to$ blue light intensity, green light intensity, and red light intensity), (blue light intensity $\to$ red light intensity), and (green light intensity $\to$ red light intensity).